jdwillmsen/usersrole/README.md

 #### Setup test accounts

-In order to run the tests you will have to setup the accounts.json fixture:
+In order to run the tests you will have to set up the accounts.json fixture:

 ```json
 {